eiipii/MLearnProjectDoc/doc/registers/Definitions.md

 - Single value from predefined status enumeration
 - Set of values from predefined attributes enumeration

-Lesson plan
+Lessons plan
 -----------

-A **lesson plan** is a schedule of potential lessons in time.
+A **lessons plan** is a schedule of potential lessons in time.

 Lecture
 -------